 2) We act as a partner in others’ projects and activity or do jointly funded pieces of work.
 For example, we worked with Brighton & Hove City Council on both the development of a Planning Advisory Note (pdf) to incorporate community food growing into new residential developments, and on the development of Minimum Buying Standards (pdf) for all council catering contracts.
 We also worked with Brighton & Hove Allotment Federation, Brighton & Hove City Council and the Public Health Team on the production of an Allotment Strategy to ensure that the city’s large allotment community (3000+ plot holders) thrives.

-3) We respond to consultations locally, anything that is relevant to our work and where we feel food should play a role, for example the consultation for the City Plan ( part 1 in 2012 and part 2 in 2016), or a consultation regarding the future of Children's Centres.
+3) We respond to consultations locally, anything that is relevant to our work and where we feel food should play a role, for example the consultation for the City Plan, or a consultation regarding the future of Children’s Centres.

 4) We respond to national consultations where we feed back our position or experience from Brighton & Hove.
 For example, we responded to Defra’s consultation around the development of a British Food Plan as we wanted to share with them our experience of developing Minimum Buying Standards for the local council’s catering contracts.